The New St. Paul's

 - Phase 2: The second phase involved developing concept options.
 The City of Vancouver worked with the redevelopment project team to identify and evaluate site development options and policy objectives.

-- Phase 3: We are currently in this last phase, which involves reviewing and refining a preferred development concept and a draft set of policies.
+- Phase 3: The third phase involved reviewing and refining a preferred development concept and a draft set of policies.